Slasher4k/aaronhatchard/_posts/2019-02-22-react-fairtasker.md

 If you would like to understand what the props that we pass to the `material-ui` components are doing, visit their corresponing API pages: [Grid][MI-Grid]{: .white .white-hover-dots rel="nofollow"}, [Appbar][MI-Appbar]{: .white .white-hover-dots rel="nofollow"}, [Typography][MI-Typography]{: .white .white-hover-dots rel="nofollow"}

-In `Layout` we will put our navigation bar, made with the `AppBar` component and render the children passed in via props.
+In `Layout` we will put our navigation bar, made from `<AppBar />` and render the children passed in via props.

-We will be using the spacing property of `Grid` which can produce [unwanted horizontal scrolling][negative-margins]{: .white .white-hover-dots rel="nofollow"}, we will take the approach of wrapping the `props.children` in a `div` with some padding to fix the horizontal scrolling issue.
+We will be using the spacing property on `<Grid />` which can produce [unwanted horizontal scrolling][negative-margins]{: .white .white-hover-dots rel="nofollow"}, we will take the approach of having `props.children` be childen of a `<div />` with some padding to fix the horizontal scrolling issue.

 {% assign style="{{ padding: '8px' }}" %}